 There’s always a big question of if you should have an Elf on the Shelf in your classroom or not…and I always say yes!!
-It such a magical time of the year and I love being apart of it!
+It is such a magical time of the year and I love being a part of it!
 However, sometimes it’s hard to come up with ideas for your Elf in the Shelf to do in the classroom.
-Look no farther, because I have 20 Elf on the Shelf classroom ideas that you can implement immediately!
+Look no further, because I have 20 Elf on the Shelf classroom ideas that you can implement immediately!

 Now I completely understand if you are unable to because of the different backgrounds and traditions of your students!
 There are other options like a Moose on the Loose!
 It’s the same concept but with a stuffed moose and it has nothing to do with Christmas!
 I have put together all of the different shenanigans that have happened in my classroom over the last several years to help you make the most of your elf or moose!

 Now there are lots of “fancy” ways to do this but I always prefer the easy way!
 I’ve wrapped it in bulletin board paper and asked my principal to deliver it to our classroom!
 But I’ve also had it just show up in our classroom one morning with a letter from Santa.
 I’m giving editable Elf Letters to anyone who signs up for my email list at the bottom of this post.